jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 6) If you have anything else to write about the question, please do.
 7) If you have any references to the question, please write.

-#### How to create issue about *Suggestion*
+#### How to create issue about *Suggest for this project*

-*Suggestion* writes when you have plans to make a proposal to this project or repository.
+*Suggest for this project* writes when you have plans to make a proposal to this project or repository.

-*Suggestion* can be made in the following ways:
+*Suggest for this project* can be made in the following ways:

-1) Please fill in the title in the form of [SUGGESTION] suggestion content.
+1) Please fill in the title in the form of [SUGGESTION] content about suggestion.
 Example :
    - [SUGGESTION] Improvements to the initialization experience
 2) Please add the type of suggestion to the label.
 3) Please describe the suggestion in detail.